parm23/ERC20bounty/README.md

-ERC-20 and ERC-721 tokens both very popular these days among the launches of ICO's and the more recent fascination with marketplaces such as cryptokitties.
+ERC-20 and ERC-721 tokens are both very popular these days among the launches of ICO's and the more recent fascination with marketplaces such as cryptokitties.
 The ERC-721 standard has gone through a couple iterations and is stabilizing rather quickly, so we are most likely going to see adoption continuing to increase in the present and future.
 The basic premise of these non-fungible tokens is that each token is unique and therefore cannot be exchanged on a 1:1 basis like an ERC20 token may be.
 There are many use cases where a unique tangible or digital asset may represented by these ERC-721 tokens and we are really starting to see this pick up for various enterprise blockchain projects

 ## Purpose of this project